the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Tweak - Change some of the block tests to adapt to the new Editor compatibility in common.
+[TEC-4016]

+= [5.9.2] 2021-10-12 =

+* Fix - Ensure the day view on mobile displays the not found message when no events are present.
+[TEC-3944]
 * Fix - Ensure a map preview is displayed on the venue block in the admin area when using TEC's default Google API Key.
 [TEC-3042]
+* Fix - Add some missing text domains for string translation.
+[TEC-3908]
+* Fix - Correct block use checks around the Classic Editor plugin.
+[TEC-4099]
 * Tweak - Set the appropriate Content-Type for REST responses that return just HTML during view partial requests.
 [TEC-4087]
-* Tweak - Change some of the block tests to adapt to the new Editor compatibility in common.
-[TEC-4016]
+* Language - 0 new strings added, 164 updated, 0 fuzzied, and 0 obsoleted

 = [5.9.1] 2021-09-14 =